oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/task_sequences/README.md

 ![](assets/simulation_naive.png)

 Task sequences allow you to schedule loops to run in parallel, so data quickly flows through sequences of loops.
 A consumer loop can process an output as soon as a producer loop produces it, without waiting for the whole producer loop to finish executing.
-Observe in the following graphic that the output pipe `IDPipeOut` produces results almost immediately:
+Observe in the following graphic that the output pipe `IDPipeOut` produces results almost immediately in approximately 3ns:

 ![](assets/simulation_task_sequence.png)